pascomnet/documentation/mobydick/content_en/08acd/02calender.md

 To use your **timeframes** as the basis of a rule set, select **"time period"** when creating an action condition.

-In the MobyDick web interface, select **Advanced > Action conditions** and click `Add` to create a new condition.
+In the mobydick web interface, select **Advanced > Action conditions** and click `Add` to create a new condition.
 You can also select an existing condition and use the `Edit` function.

 When you ceate the new condition, select ***time period*** as type and enter a **title**.
 ![Screenshot - manage timeframes](../../images/condition_time.png?width=90% "manage timeframes")